fiftythanks/restaurant/README.md

-# restaurant
+# Restaurant Page Project
-An assignment from The Odin Project.
+An [assignment](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page) from The Odin Project.